Celestialme/Nixos-Gui/README.md

 ### system section
 you can controll channels, see generations, update channels, rebuild.

-on first run you have let app create packages and options database as root which will be located at /etc/NIX-GUI. to modify configuration.nix or rebuild system you need to run nix-gui with sudo.
+on the first run you have to let app create packages and options database as root which will be located at /etc/NIX_GUI. to modify configuration.nix or rebuild system you need to run nix-gui as root or with sudo.
 Installed packages and channels depend on user by which app is run.

 downloads and rebuild has progress bar indicator.